Seabrook WA is a community located at Pacific Beach on the Washington State Coast. Photo credit: Michael Palermiti, courtesy of Seabrook

 As you can see, Seabrook WA is one big neighborhood.
 It’s easy to rent multiple cottages near each other and vacation with friends.
 And restaurants, parks, stores, an indoor pool, and the beach are literally just steps away.

 Top 10 Things To Do in Seabrook WA for Families

 1. Pacific Beach

 Hopefully, this is the obvious activity.
-Located within walking distance of Seabrook, Pacific beach offers hours of family entertainment.
+Located within walking distance of Seabrook WA, Pacific beach offers hours of family entertainment.
 Searching for sand dollars, building sand castles, and chasing seagulls are just a few options.

 2. Ice Cream at Sweet Life

 Is it really a beach vacation if ice cream isn’t involved?
 Sweet Life resides in the middle of the downtown district.
 They offer ice cream that is natural and made locally in Tacoma, WA.

 I enjoyed a creme float that was delicious!
 They also sell an assortment of candy and other sweet treats.
 I personally tried the Swedish Fish and Sour Gummy Worms and found them to be fresh and tasty!